 Do I need to take the TOEFL?

 Any applicant with English as a second language who entered the United States after the age of 12 will be required to take the TOEFL to complete their application.
-See the Admissions Guidelines booklet for more information.
+See the MPA Admissions Guidelines for more information.

 How do I apply to the PA Program?